Wild Goose Winery

 Wild Goose has become a multi-generational family winery.
 Hagen Kruger, born in 1960 and Adolf’s eldest son, is both the winemaker and the viticulturist.
 His brother Roland is the General Manager of the winery.
 Hagen’s son, Nikolas, born in 1985, has also come on board as assistant winemaker, with studies at Okanagan College and practical experience in the cellars at Tinhorn Creek, Hester Creek and, in 2008, at Bremerton Wines, a family winery in Australia’s Langhorne Creek region south of Adelaide.

-The Smoke & Oak Bistro at Wild Goose Winery is celebrating its third year with a new chef, new menu and extended hours.
+The Smoke & Oak Bistro at Wild Goose Winery is celebrating continued success with great chef, kitchen crew, and outstanding menu.
 The Bistro takes guests on a culinary trip around the world with a menu inspired by the heat of South America and the smoke flavours of the Southern USA .
 Vine trunks and oak staves are used to smoke our meats in an authentic competition worthy smoker, imported directly from Tennessee.
-Chef Richard Desnoyer’s style is to use flavours and accents to keep the dishes’ main ingredient the star of the show.
+Chef David Simenoff uses flavours and accents to keep the dishes’ main ingredient the star of the show.

 The three generations of winemakers at Wild Goose welcome you to the winery to share a table and a glass of wine with your friends and family, in a fun, family friendly BBQ environment.

 2145 Sun Valley Way